Manhattan District Attorney Robert Morgenthau and Lucinda Franks on Her New Book “Timeless”

 Not exactly a match made in heaven?
 Maybe.
 But that meeting led to an improbable love affair which in turn resulted in a marriage that has thus far lasted 36 years.
 Franks chronicles the affair and the marriage in her new book Timeless: Love, Morgenthau and Me.

-MetroFocus is made possible by Sue and Edgar Wachenheim III, the Sylvia A. and Simon B. Poyta Programming Endowment to Fight Antisemitism, The Peter G. Peterson and Joan Ganz Cooney Fund, Bernard and Denise Schwartz, Barbara Hope Zuckerberg, The Ambrose Monell Foundation, Betty and John Levin, Janet Prindle Seidler, Jody and John Arnhold, the Cheryl and Philip Milstein Family, Judy and Josh Weston and the Dr. Robert C. and Tina Sohn Foundation and the Estate of Roland Karlen.
+MetroFocus is made possible by Sue and Edgar Wachenheim III, The Peter G. Peterson and Joan Ganz Cooney Fund, Bernard and Denise Schwartz, Barbara Hope Zuckerberg, The Ambrose Monell Foundation, Jody and John Arnhold, the Cheryl and Philip Milstein Family, Janet Prindle Seidler, the Filomen M. D'Agostino Foundation, the Dr. Robert C. and Tina Sohn Foundation and the Estate of Roland Karlen.